Bull case

 Common questions answered from live analyst data and company financials.

-GD trades at 21.1x times forward earnings.
-The stock currently trades at a discount to the broader market.
-Based on current multiples versus the peer group, the relative model signals fairly valued.
+GD trades at 21.0x times forward earnings.
+The stock's valuation is broadly in line with the broader market.
+Based on current multiples versus the peer group, the relative model signals cheap versus peers.
 Whether the stock is over or undervalued ultimately depends on whether consensus earnings estimates are achievable.

 General Dynamics Corporation (GD) generated $6.2B in free cash flow over the trailing twelve months — a free cash flow margin of 11.5%.
 GD returns capital to shareholders through dividends (1.7% yield) and share repurchases ($637M TTM).